Understanding Umbrella Insurance

 Excess Liability increases existing policy limits.

-Umbrella Insurance adds broader coverage for additional risks.
+Umbrella Insurance adds broader coverage for more risks.

 Which One Do You Need?

-Umbrella insurance is generally more comprehensive, making it a smarter choice for broad liability protection.
+Umbrella insurance is generally more complete, making it a better choice for wide liability protection.

 How Umbrella Insurance Complements Other Policies